Plaquette: Italy

+Italian examples

 Germany

 German production began in Nuremberg, around 1500, but by 1600 Augsburg was the main centre.
 German examples tended to draw their designs from prints, and were in turn frequently reused in other media, and perhaps more often produced primarily as models for other trades.
 The repeated reuse of moulds, and their distribution far from their place of making, are especially typical of south German plaquettes.
 Even fewer of the artists involved are known than in Italy.
 Production lasted well into the 17th century, when it became involved in the "Dürer revival", with several of his prints being turned into plaquettes.

 France and the Netherlands

 Further north plaquettes were produced from around 1550, initially under influence more from Germany than Italy.
 Artists (often Huguenot in France) included Étienne Delaune, who mostly lived in Strasbourg, and François Briot from Lorraine.
 François Duquesnoy from Brussels worked as a sculptor in Rome from 1618, and influenced Flemish plaquettes.